-5. After copying, the library files from the CDROM:\DCI\Win32\ directory; edit wrun32.mak by adding dmdcic.lib and dmapi41.lib to CLIENT\LIBS or LIBS for ACUCOBOL 5.1 or ACUCOBOL 5.2, respectively.
-The files are located in the directory that contains the ACUCOBOL-GT libraries, if using ACUCOBOL 5.1 or previous versions install dmacu51.lib and if using ACUCOBOL 5.2 install dmacu52.lib.
+5. If using AcuGT < 6.0, open the file wrun32.mak.
+This is located in drive:\Acucorp\acucobol\acugt\lib.
+Add the dmdcic.lib and dmapi42.lib to CLIENT_LIBS or LIBS for ACUCOBOL 5.1 or ACUCOBOL 5.2, respectively.
+The files are located in the directory that contains the ACUCOBOL-GT libraries, if using ACUCOBOL 5.1 or previous versions install dmacu51.lib and if using ACUCOBOL 5.2 or newer versions install dmacu52.lib.

-If using ACUCOBOL 5.1 search for CLIENT\LIBS in wrun32.mak and add the following library files:
+If using ACUCOBOL 5.1 search for CLIENT_LIBS in wrun32.mak and add the following library files:

 '''

-CLIENT LIBS=dmapi41.lib dmacu51.lib dmdcic.lib
+CLIENT LIBS=dmapi42.lib dmacu51.lib dmdcic.lib

 '''